seasonedfish/fishersun.com/src/content/posts/margin-widths-different-for-the-same-content-width/index.md

 My blog page's margins were 341.018 px wide, while my post's margins were 332.732 px wide.

-I checked the other pages, and they all had margins widths of 332.732 px.
+I checked the other pages, and they all had margin widths of 332.732 px.
 The only one that was different was the blog page.

+How was it possible that pages could have different margin widths for the same content width?
+This made no sense to me.

-What was different about my blog page?
+And, what was wrong about my blog page?
 I looked at its source code, and saw nothing suspicious.
-Nonetheless, I started changing things, hoping that it was because of a mistake in my CSS somewhere.
+Nonetheless, I started changing things, hoping that it was because of a CSS mistake somewhere.

 After about 40 minutes of that and no leads, I had to give up.
 I left the library and walked back to my apartment in shame.